cfss-old/win17_hw01/README.md

 2. Then, I created a new project in RStudio > Version Control > Git, and used the URL of the forked hw01 github repository as the repository URL.

-3. Then I wrote a brief biography of myself as instructed, and began describing how I did everything (*where I am now*).
+3. Then I wrote a brief biography of myself as instructed, and began describing how I did everything.

 4. After this, I will commit my changes, push back to github, and then submit a pull request on the original hw01 repo.